 The winter in Inner Mongolia is very unforgiving.
-At a freezing temperature of minus 20 and lower, with a constant breeze of snow from all directions, it was pretty hard to convince myself to get out of the car and take photos.
+At a freezing temperature of minus 20 and lower, with a constant breeze of snow from all directions, it was pretty hard to convince me to get out of the car and take photos.
 I saw horsemen showing off their skills and commanding the steed from a distance.
 I quickly grabbed my telephoto lens and captured the moment when one of the horsemen charged out from the morning mist.

-Inner Mongolia taken by Anthony Lau
+Inner Mongolia was taken by Anthony Lau

 #2 First Place Winner- Cities